rach7777/monax-may/content/blog/2018/2018-06-19-confluence-supply-demand.md

 Legal.
 It's most often thought of as a bad word.
 But a necessary word nonetheless.

 There are, historically, a range of reasons for this, but there is one in particular that I'd like to explore in the context of this post: delivery.
-How "legal" is delivered is a pain.
+Ho]w "legal" is delivered is a pain.
 It's a pain point for both the suppliers of "legal" as well as the demanders of "legal".
 Let's take a closer look.

 ## Legal Departments: The Final Frontier for Digital